Maia-Nguyen/Jiffies_Project/README.md

 ```
 cat /proc/seconds
 ```
-  your kernel module will report the number of seconds that have elapsed since the kernel module was first loaded.
+  Your kernel module will report the number of seconds that have elapsed since the kernel module was first loaded.
 Be sure to remove /proc/seconds when the module is removed.